chrabyrd/arches_homework/README.md

 This is a template project for the Farallon Arches new hire homework assignment.

-In this exercise, you will deploy Arches software in an environment of your choosing, upload this "project and package" into the software, and then build a custom function (in Python) that saves spatial information denoting a place or address into a field within a simple Arches resource model.
+In this exercise you will deploy Arches software in an environment of your choosing, upload this "project and package" into the software, and then build a custom [Arches function](https://arches.readthedocs.io/en/stable/functions-widgets-datatypes/?highlight=functions#functions) that saves spatial information denoting a place or address into a field within a simple Arches resource model.

 As part of this homework, please do the following: